-As you will recall from my previous COAL, by 2008 I was riding high working for JC Whitey as an IT director.
-When it came to get rid of the Pacifica, I wanted the best 3-row crossover money could buy, and in my mind that was the Acura MDX.
+As you will recall from my previous COAL, by 2008 I was riding high working for JC Whitey as an IT Director.
+When it came time to get rid of the Pacifica, I wanted the best 3-row crossover money could buy, and in my mind that was the Acura MDX.

 The MDX was (and remains to this day) the segment benchmark.

 The MDX felt like a perfected version of the Pacifica.
-It was more space efficient: While it was smaller outside than the Pacifica in almost every dimension, Interiorwise you couldn’t really tell (except for from the third row).
+It was more space-efficient: While it was smaller outside than the Pacifica in almost every dimension, Interiorwise you couldn’t really tell (except for from the third row).
 I could touch the base of the windshield while standing in front of the car, something you can’t do in many other cars.
-It had an honest-to-gosh bench seat in the second row, which could comfortably seat three across, and seat five without having to engage the third row seat.
+It had an honest-to-gosh bench seat in the second row, which could comfortably seat three across, and seat five without the hassle of having to engage the third-row seat.
 It also increased the maximum passenger capacity to seven, addressing our biggest complaint with the Pacifica.

 The 300hp 3.7L V6 was magical.
 To this day it is still the most powerful engine of all the cars I’ve owned.
 It effortlessly moved the MDX, and was, of course, Honda smooth.
 It didn’t have that trademark Honda cammy sound I’d come to appreciate in my previous Hondas, however.
 It had more of a coarse bass note from the massive airbox, which tends to dull out the mechanical sounds coming from the engine.
 This is a common affliction on most modern cars, so it is easy to see why some now employ fake engine sounds played through the audio system.